hugomrdias/it-tar/README.md

 )
 ```

-The tar archive is streamed sequentially, meaning you **must** drain each entry's stream as you get them or else the main extract stream will receive backpressure and stop reading.
+The tar archive is streamed sequentially, meaning you **must** drain each entry's body as you get them or else the main extract stream will receive backpressure and stop reading.

 #### Headers